lunes, 12 de noviembre de 2001

 Vicente Romero Redondo)

-she approached which innocent bunny,
+She approached like an innocent bunny,

-lulled me singing her songs,
+she lulled me, singing her songs,

 with her peace she calmed my mind.

-She came to me, maybe by accident,
+She came to me, perhaps by accident,

-her presence hastened my emotions
+her presence hastened my emotions,

-I am guilty, she was mine and I left her
+I am guilty—she was mine, and I left her

-vulnerable in the cold loneliness
+vulnerable in the cold of loneliness,

-knowing that it was my happiness.
+knowing she was my happiness.

-I am guilty and forever will be
+I am guilty, and forever I will be,

-because I have lost Adriana, my beloved ...
+for I have lost Adriana, my beloved—

 Acróstico 2001 - Acrostic 2001